radudi1/concurrency-sync-benchmark/README.md

 - and you stil don't give a ... about... - I think you get the picture

 Use read-write mutexes if:
-- if everything said for mutexes apply except that you have a ridiculously high number of reads and very few writes - I still have to test this though
+- if everything said for mutexes applies except that you have a high number of reads and few writes

 Use buffered channels if:
 - the resource you're protecting is not supported by atomic